julianrojas87/lc-evaluation-swj/README.md

 #### 4.4 Run the evaluation

-With a set of queries and a Linked Connections server up and running the evaluation can be executed for a single network as follows:
+With a set of queries and a Linked Connections server up and running, the evaluation can be executed for a single network as follows:

 ```bash
 node lc-analytics/scripts/evaluation.js {transport_network} {fragment_size} {repetitions}